AlThorStormblessed/YOLO_CCTV/prod/README_local.md

    This script will:
    - Activate the virtual environment if needed
-   - Start Redis server if it's not already running
-   - Start PostgreSQL if it's not already running
+   - Start Redis and PostgreSQL in Docker containers
    - Configure environment variables
    - Start all system components:
      - Stream processor